Learn more about our recipients and the

 Jess Perrie | 2013

 Jess Perrie was the first winner of the Daphne Zepos Teaching Award.
 She traveled to Spain to learn about Basque shepherding and cheesemaking traditions.
 She’s is now a regular speaker on the subject.
-Jess lives in Utah and works for Fromagex and Essex St. Cheese.
+Jess lives in Utah and works for Essex St. Cheese.